Joako360/osm2city/doc/manual/parameters.rst

 ------------------------------------------

-Given the available textures in ``osm2city-data`` and the limited tagging of buildings in OSM as of fall 2017, European cities look wrong, because there are too many modern facades used and too many flat roofs.
+Given the available textures in ``osm2city-data`` and the in general limited tagging of buildings in OSM as of 201x, European cities look wrong, because there are too many modern facades used and too many flat roofs.

 The following parameters try to "fix" this by adding OSM-tags ``roof:colour=red`` and ``roof:shape=gabled`` to all those buildings, which do not have parents or pseudo-parents (i.e. nor relationships or parts in OSM), but which share node references with other buildings.
 So typically what is happening in blocks in inner cities in Europe.